filipinascimento/bl-network-communities/README.md

 ### Sample Datasets

-A sample dataset is provided in folder `data` and `config-sample.json`
+A sample dataset is provided in folder `data` and `config-sample.json`.
+Extra examples are provided for other scenarios: `config-sample_negative.json`, `config-sample_layered.json` and `config-sample_nullmodel.json`.

 ## Output

 The output is a conmat with an extra property contained the communities for each network.
-The new files end with `_communities.txt` and are placed in the `csv` directory.

 <!-- #### Product.json